Editorial Policy

 Each article goes through a multi-stage process: research from primary regulatory sources, AI-assisted drafting, human editorial review, automated fact-checking against our parsed data sets, and a final accuracy audit before publication.

-The research stage pulls directly from structured data we have parsed and stored from IRDAI, RBI, Consumer Court, and Ombudsman publications (see Section 3 for the full list).
-Every claim that cites a statistic, ratio, or trend must trace back to a specific figure in these data sets.
-If a number cannot be verified from the source, it is omitted; we do not estimate or infer missing values.
+The research stage draws on structured data we have parsed from IRDAI, RBI, Consumer Court, and Ombudsman publications (see Section 3 for the full list), as well as public filings by insurers and credible media and analyst sources.
+Every claim that cites a statistic, ratio, or trend must trace back to a specific figure published by a credible source, and that source is always cited.
+If a number cannot be verified, it is omitted; we do not estimate or infer missing values.

 After publication, a weekly automated fact-check pipeline re-verifies all data claims in every published article.
 Claims found to be outdated or incorrect are corrected automatically; claims that cannot be verified are flagged for manual review.